 Many of the coffee shops I go to in New York City no longer have magnetic swipe card readers, in favor of more secure near-field communication (NFC) readers — the method of wireless data transfer that’s used for services like Apple Pay.
 But as payment systems evolve, so do cybersecurity researchers who learn of new ways to reveal the flaws in current technologies.
 One such researcher, Salvador Mendoza, is exposing vulnerabilities with payment systems using his device NFC Copy Cat.

 NFC Copy Cat, manufactured by Electronic Cats, is a small device that combines two powerful cybersecurity tools, NFCopy and MagSpoof.
-NFCopy works by copying a Visa NFC transaction to replay it later.
+NFCopy works by copying a Visa NFC transaction.
 Similarly, MagSpoof can wirelessly emulate/spoof any magnetic stripe card.
 So by using NFC Copy Cat, you can store magnetic stripe or NFC payment data to be replayed later — known in the cybersecurity world as a replay attack.

 NFC Copy Cat comes with a simple user interface and can be programmed using the Arduino IDE.
 It has a micro USB connector, 3.7V LiPo battery leads, antenna leads, two programmable buttons, and a reset button.